 Long-Term Incentive Plans

-”) conditional upon pre-determined performance targets being met.
+Under the Share Plans, the Company grants share-based awards (“Base Awards”) which are conditional upon pre-determined performance targets being met.
 These targets are set by the RC in its absolute discretion for the performance conditions to be met over the performance period.
-The performance period for the RSP and PSP are two and three years respectively.
-For the RSP, the targets set are the achievement of (i) Net Revenue; (ii) Profit Before Interest and Tax; (iii) Attributable Profit Before Fair Value Adjustment and Exceptional Items; and/or (iv) Return On Capital Employed.
-For the PSP, the pre-set targets are based on Return On Invested Capital, Total Shareholders’ Return Relative to Straits Times Index and Absolute Total Shareholders’ Return as a multiple of Cost of Equity.
+The first grant of Base Awards under the RSP 2019 was made on 28 August 2020.
+The performance periods for the RSP and the PSP are two and three years respectively.
+For the RSP 2019, the performance period is one year.

+The pre-set targets under the RSP and RSP 2019 were the achievement of Net Revenue, Profit Before Interest and Tax, Attributable Profit Before Fair Value Adjustment and Exceptional Items and/or Return On Capital Employed.
+For the PSP, the pre-set targets were based on Return On Invested Capital, Total Shareholders’ Return Relative to Straits Times Index and Absolute Total Shareholders’ Return as a multiple of Cost of Equity.

-The Base Awards represent the right to receive fully paid ordinary shares, their equivalent cash value or a combination thereof, free of charge, provided certain prescribed performance and service conditions are met.
-The final number of shares to be released will depend on the achievement of the pre-determined targets at the end of the performance period.
+The Base Awards under the Share Plans represent the right to receive fully paid ordinary shares, their equivalent cash value or a combination thereof free of charge, provided certain prescribed performance and service conditions are met.
+The final number of shares to be released will depend on the achievement of the pre-determined targets at the end of the relevant performance periods.
 If the pre-determined targets are exceeded, more shares than the Base Awards can be delivered, subject to a maximum percentage of the Base Awards.